mosa/MOSA-Project/Source/Docs/settings-options.rst

     Launcher.Exit,"If true, exit immediately after launch"
-    Launcher.PlugKorlib,"If true, automatically include the plugs for CoreLib" Launcher.GDB,"If true, launch the GNU GDB application after VM launch" Launcher.Serial.Connection,"If true, outout the serial to console" Launcher.Serial.File,Filename to emit serial output (future)
+    Launcher.PlugKorlib,"If true, automatically include the plugs for CoreLib" Launcher.GDB,"If true, launch the GNU GDB application after VM launch" Launcher.Serial,"If true, outputs the serial data"
     Launcher.Debugger,"If true, launch the MOSA debugger application after VM launch" Launcher.Test,"If true, monitors VM serial for success or failure messages"